 ‘AYUR’ in Sanskrit means ‘Life’ or ‘Longevity’ and ‘VEDA’ means ‘Science’ or ‘Knowing’.
 Ayurveda can be described as ‘The Science of Life or Longevity’ or ‘The Yoga of Life’.
 It is a system of Yoga.

 With the science of Ayurveda we learn to manage our bodies and minds as instruments given to us in this life for a specific purpose.
-With discipline, application of the natural laws, and by taking responsibility for our attitude and actions, we prepare the field (the Body and Mind) and allow our true nature to prevail, and we learn to live in the present moment.
+With self respect and discipline, application of the natural laws, and by taking responsibility for our attitude and actions, we prepare the field (the Body and Mind) and allow our true nature to prevail.
+We learn to live in the present moment.

 The differences of approach and the working of the Eastern mind and the Western mind has and will create some difficulties in understanding fully the techniques utilized by Ayurveda.
 Many concepts are expressed in a way that is symbolic rather than literal.
 This helps to convey subtle concepts that cannot be expressed fully through language but must ultimately be experienced personally.